 Even if you’re working in a context with a homogenous target group, gut feelings vary so widely that they simply can’t be used as a reliable marker for driving your decisions.
 You may have heard of Richard LaPiere’s famous “Attitudes vs. Actions” study: in 1930s America, a Chinese couple visited over 250 hotels and restaurants and were turned away only once.
 LaPiere then sent a survey to each business visited, asking whether or not they would accept to serve Chinese customers in their establishment.
 92% answered “no”.

 During our work with the postal company Omniva, we designed an app to be used by everyone working there.
 The user research we carried out during development proved that our gut feelings were often wrong.
 What we had assumed would be good performance for everyone wasn’t the same across the board.
 For couriers, minutes matter.
 For workers who sort packages, it’s milliseconds.
 We were even caught off guard by our expectations for design: we had to magnify all of the app’s fonts so that the post office workers, who were mostly older people, could actually use it!

 When you build products, you’re looking for direct, measurable results.
 Gut feelings aren’t just vague and unreliable, they can also be spectacularly wrong.
-Yet another reason why usability metrics are essential.
+Yet another reason why usability metrics and an appropriate usability testing regime are essential.

 Not only do metrics apply to new products—they’re even more important in this context.
 You don’t want to go live blindly.
 Right before launching Monese’s app, we had a tough discussion about which features we should leave out or add later on in the process.
 We considered cutting metrics from the initial release, as it wouldn’t prove immediate value to the client.